And don’t even think about leaving without ordering one of their famous Pisco sours.

 Prawn on the Lawn

-Fishmongers by trade, the team at POTL mean business when it comes to seafood and have builtt up one of Islington’s best-loved restaurants.
-With no actual lawn in sight and a lot more to offer than just prawns, they specialise in small and sharing plates, from monkfish satay with coconut sambal to lemon sole dripping in ‘nduja butter and tarragon.
-Then there’s oysters from all over the British isles, whole grilled fish for the table and the signature POTL Fruits de Mer (served chilled on ice).
+Fishmongers by trade, the team at POTL mean business when it comes to seafood and have built up one of Islington’s best-loved restaurants.
+With no actual lawn in sight and a lot more to offer than just prawns, they specialise in small and sharing plates, from cod with feta, dill, mint, basil and pine nuts to lemon sole dripping in ‘nduja butter and tarragon.
+Then there are oysters from all over the British isles, whole grilled fish for the table and the signature POTL Fruits de Mer (served chilled on ice).

 Really, anything on the menu will suffice – we’d happily eat here every night.

-Heading to Cornwall this summer?
+Heading to Cornwall next summer?
 Be sure to check out their restaurant down there too, in the heart of England’s seafood capital, Padstow.

 Prawn on the Lawn, 292 – 294 St Paul’s Road, London N1 2LH

 Rub shoulders with the A-listers on Scott’s terrace – many a celeb has been papped dining al fresco at the Mayfair institution.
-The food lives up to the hype with a menu dedicated to the finest traditional fish and shellfish dishes alongside meat and seasonal game favourites, all paired with some seriously good cocktails – we’re big fans of the crisp Green Apple Bellini.
+The food lives up to the hype with a menu dedicated to the finest traditional fish and shellfish dishes alongside meat and seasonal game favourites, all paired with some seriously good cocktails.

 Scott’s, 20 Mount Street, London W1K 2HE